rieckpil/progmot/content/post/giving-my-first-talk.md

 > Life happens outside of your comfort zone - the rest is just repetition.

 For a long time, I've been thinking about giving a talk at a public conference.
-While I've already held technical knowledge sharing sessions internally for colleagues or clients, I never stood on stage _in public_.
+While I've already held technical knowledge-sharing sessions internally for colleagues or clients, I've never stood on stage _in public_.

 Back on the 27th of May 2022, I could tick off this item from my bucket list as I gave my first talk: 'How fixing a broken window cut down our build time by 50%' at the [Spring I/O](https://springio.net) in Barcelona.
-The conference had 1200 attendees, around 60 speakers.
+The conference had 1200 attendees and around 60 speakers.
 In total, more than 150 attendees came to my talk.

 This article describes my journey to giving my first talk, including the lessons learned and how I prepared for this event.